-- No warranty coverage is provided by Tiara unless the customer and dealer complete and return all Vessel Registration and Customer Acceptance Forms to Tiara Yachts, Inc. within seven (7) days after delivery of the boat to the original purchaser. - The original purchaser or approved transferee must notify the Tiara Yachts dealer from which the boat was purchased of any claimed defect within fifteen (15) days after first detecting the claimed defect.
-Warranty work in excess of \$500 requires Tiara's prior written approval. - If the dealer fails to satisfactorily repair the claimed defect within fifteen (15) days, written notice must then be promptly given directly to Tiara.
+- No warranty coverage is provided by Tiara unless the customer and dealer complete and return all Vessel Registration and Customer Acceptance Forms to Tiara Yachts, Inc. within seven (7) days after delivery of the boat to the original purchaser. - The original purchaser or approved transferee must notify the Tiara Yachts dealer from which the boat was purchased of any claimed defect within fifteen (15) days after first detecting the claimed defect. - If the dealer fails to satisfactorily repair the claimed defect within fifteen (15) days, written notice must then be promptly given directly to Tiara.
 Tiara is not responsible for unreported warranted defects. - 4.
 The boat, including any claimed defective part, must be returned to the Tiara Yachts dealer from which the boat was purchased (or to another dealer or facility as directed by Tiara Yachts) within the warranty period for inspection and warranty service.
-The expense of returning and transporting the boat or any part for warranty service, and the expense of returning and transporting it back to the owner after repair or replacement, is the responsibility of the owner, and will not be reimbursed by Tiara. - If the dealer from whom the boat was purchased is no longer an authorized Tiara Yachts dealer, contact Tiara for instructions on how to obtain warranty service.
+The expense of returning and transporting the boat or any part for warranty service, and the expense of returning and transporting the owner after repair or replacement, is the responsibility of the owner, and will not be reimbursed by Tiara. - If the dealer from whom the boat was purchased is no longer an authorized Tiara Yachts dealer, contact Tiara for instructions on how to obtain warranty service.

 S2 reserves the right to improve its products through changes in design or materials without being obligated to the owners of the boats of similar or the same model of prior manufacture.
-We may be contacted as follows: Tiara Yachts Customer Relations Department, 725 East 40th Street, Holland, Michigan 49423 (616/394-7460) or CR@itarayachts.com.
+We may be contacted as follows: Tiara Yachts Customer Relations Department, 725 East 40th Street, Holland, Michigan 49423 (616/394-7460) or CR@tiarayachts.com.